Server data from the Official MCP Registry

 MCP server for React Native/Expo runtime debugging, inspection, and automation via Metro/CDP

-Valid MCP server (1 strong, 1 medium validity signals).
-3 known CVEs in dependencies (0 critical, 3 high severity) Package registry verified.
+Valid MCP server (2 strong, 1 medium validity signals).
+1 known CVE in dependencies Package registry verified.
 Imported from the Official MCP Registry.
+Trust signals: 5 highly-trusted packages.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.